Elixcz/all-in-one-seo/README.md

 This plugin allows you to set:

  - Canonical meta tag
- - Robots meta tag
+ - Default robots meta tag
  - Open Graph meta tags
- - Default image for sharing
+ - Default cover image for posts sharing
  - Facebook App ID
  - Twitter site profile
  - Twitter author profile
  - Twitter widgets color
  - Twitter Content security policy settings
  - Twitter Do not track settings
+ - Site verification code for Google Search Console

+### Installation
+ - Download and unzip
+ - Upload the plugin to the `bl-plugins` folder
+ - Activate it in the administration and set the necessary items.

 ### Support
 **All in One SEO** plugin is open source and free.
 Donate for the coffee: